Arif-Foysal/obsidian/Computer Networks/transport layer.md

 The transport layer receives data(message) from application layer and then performs segmentation, **divides the actual message** into segments, adds the **source** and **destination’s port numbers** into the **header** of the segment, and transfers the message to the [[network layer]].

 ### At the receivers side
-The transport layer receives data from the Network layer, reassembles the segmented data, reads its header, identifies the port number, and forwards the message to the appropriate port in the Application layer.
+The transport layer receives data from the Network layer, reassembles the segmented data, reads its header, identifies the port number, and delivers the message to the appropriate port in the Application layer.
 ![[process communication#How to uniquely identify a process on a network]]

 ## Responsibilities of transport layer